Looking Troubles Straight in the EyeCharlie Knight Springfield

-I had been quarantined from March 25 to June 8th and somewhere around May 25th had thought that morning I would die before 10AM.
-But whatever it as ‘broke’ at that time.
+I had been quarantined from March 25 to June 8 and somewhere around May 25, I had thought that morning I would die before 10 a.m.
+But whatever it was “broke” at that time.

 I was—and am–in one of the scariest portions of my life financially, and much of what is dear to me might be ripped away at any moment.

 Then I saw the flyer about the Clemente Course in the Humanities and especially its emphasis on critical thinking and writing.
 Maybe I could learn how to write and say the right words.
-So, I thought I would take a gamble on it, and if it did not work, I was probably a total failure.
+I thought I would take a gamble on it, and if it did not work, I was probably a total failure.
 So, I applied and was accepted.

 A strange thing happened.
 My first instructor, Gina Ocasion, inspired confidence.
-Soon I was buying 3 ring binders at Savers and plastic sleeves to save the slides used in lectures.
+Soon I was buying three-ring binders at Savers and plastic sleeves to save the slides used in lectures.
 After each class, I would look over what was said.
 The course work got a little harder as we progressed, and what I had never done before was commonplace now.
 I underlined all over the books, wrote comments on the sides, and added drawings.
-I would argue with the author and write the unknown word at the top or bottom of the page so I could later look up the meaning and Latin or Greek or other root so I would KNOW that word.
+I would argue with the author and write the unknown word at the top or bottom of the page, so I could later look up the meaning and Latin or Greek or other root so I would KNOW that word.

-But In my Clemente classes, I was getting positive feedback from teachers and my fellow students on what I had written.
+In my Clemente classes, I was getting positive feedback from teachers and my fellow students on what I had written.
 That meant a lot after so many years of negative words about my writing.
 I was also encouraged to keep reading and thinking by the course questions, readings, and discussions.
 Because of the Clemente Courses I have been given the viewpoint that I can say things of value.
-I’m learning to acknowledge the good things I’ve accomplished rather than focusing on my failures
+I’m learning to acknowledge the good things I’ve accomplished rather than focusing on my failures.

 I am so proud of my fellow Clemente and Community Health Worker students.
 We know who the victims are.
 We can see what needs to be changed.
 And we know how we can help.
 Because we have been those homeless, or battered, or victimized persons, maybe we can help those who are suffering today.
-And perhaps we can show the same sort of respect towards the leadership of all levels of our communities and government and communities, cheering them on and assisting them to build a system that affirms everyone’s right to Life, Liberty, and the pursuit of Happiness.
+And perhaps we can show the same sort of respect toward the leadership of all levels of our communities and government, cheering them on and assisting them to build a system that affirms everyone’s right to “Life, Liberty, and the pursuit of Happiness.”

-The Clemente Course in Humanities has changed my life.
+The Clemente Course in the Humanities has changed my life.
 I am given courage and confidence that I can say things and have them understood by others.
-I am given confidence that my life had not been one long series of failures but that the experiences of each day, each month, each year have built upon one another to make me a person who can deal with challenges today.
+I am given confidence that my life has not been one long series of failures but that the experiences of each day, each month, each year have built upon one another to make me a person who can deal with challenges today.
 I came to Clemente thinking I could say nothing right.
 I now feel I have something worth saying and that we all need to be compassionate agents of change, a change that respects the dignity of all and at the same time affirms the values and morals many of us have been taught since youth.